2009 SEC softball tournament

-The 2009 SEC softball tournament will be held at Sherri Parker Lee Softball Stadium on the campus of the University of Tennessee in Knoxville, Tennessee, on May 7 through May 9, 2009.
+The 2009 SEC softball tournament was held at Sherri Parker Lee Softball Stadium on the campus of the University of Tennessee in Knoxville, Tennessee, on May 7 through May 9, 2009.
 The Florida Gators won the 2008 tournament and are the 2009 regular season conference champion.
 The Florida Gators received the conference's automatic bid to the 2009 NCAA Division I softball tournament by winning the conference tournament.